Last Updated on February 21, 2022 by Grow with Bovees

 Identify the Palm Species

 The first step to follow if you have decided to hire a professional tree removal service is identifying the palm species.
-There are over 2,500 palm tree species that you could identify.
+There are over 2,500 palm tree species that you can identify.

 Take a picture of the palm tree and research online using picture guides of palm trees.